dolthub/docs/packages/doltgres/content/concepts/sql/primary-key.md

 <!-- TODO: talk about sequences in primary keys -->

-## Difference between MySQL Primary Keys and Doltgres Primary Keys
+## Difference between Postgres Primary Keys and Doltgres Primary Keys

 Postgres and Doltgres primary keys are functionally the same.
 You use the same syntax to define and alter them.